 - Split inference processing

 Figure 5.3.5-1: Procedures for split AI/ML operation

+Editor’s note: need to update the above figure to change AI into AI/ML

 1. Service provisioning and announcement of AI/ML data service on the network side, in particular between the Media AF (application function) and the Media application provider.